DHS home page

 1. Overview

-This section has rules which determine the membership in the five eligibility groups.
+This section explains rules which determine how individuals are filtered into each of the five eligibility groups.
 They are:

-This section tells you how many people in the household are in the each of the eligibility groups.
-This determines whose money is counted, which income and resource standards are used and who gets QMB benefits.
+The ONE System will determine the EDGs through the rules engine in the background.
+However, it is important to understand how EDGs are formed to recognize how the eligibility determination is affected in order to accurately authorize benefits and be able to explain results to individuals.
+This section tells you how many people in the household are in each eligibility group.
+This determines whose money is counted, which income and resource standards are used and who is eligibile to receive MSP benefits.

 2. Household Group

-The household group is the people who live together with or without benefit of a dwelling.
+The household group consists of the people who live together with or without benefit of a dwelling.
 For homeless people, the household group is the people who consider themselves living together.
 The people in the household group who apply for benefits are called applicants.

 A separate household group is established for people who live in the same dwelling as another household group, if a landlord/tenant relationship exists.